alphagov/govuk-design-system/src/styles/font-override-classes/index.md

 {% from "_example.njk" import example %}

-Use font override classes sparingly to etc. etc.
+Use font override classes sparingly to change the default styling of text on a page.

 You can use the font override classes in your HTML or reference the typography mixins in your own components.